-- (1) the name and permanent address of the organization; - (2) the names, permanent addresses, temporary addresses, if any, dates of birth and social security numbers .
-157265.5
+- (1) the name and permanent address of the organization; - (2) the names, permanent addresses, temporary addresses, if any, dates of birth and social security numbers of each person registering persons to vote in the state on

-- (3) a sworn statement from each registration agent employed by or volunteering for the organization stating that the agent will obey all state laws and rules regarding the registration of voters on a form that gives notice of the criminal penalties for false registration. - B. Organizations employing registration agents or using volunteer registration agents shall deliver a certificate of registration to the secretary of state or county clerk within forty-eight hours of its completion by the person registering to vote or the next business day if the appropriate office is closed for that forty-eight-hour period. - C. The secretary of state may issue rules to ensure the integrity of the registration process, including rules requiring that organizations account for all registration forms used by their registration agents. - D. A person who violates the provisions of this section is guilty of a fourth degree felony."
+- (3) a sworn statement from each registration agent employed by or volunteering for the organization stating that the agent will obey all state laws and rules regarding the registration of voters on a form that gives notice of the criminal penalties for false registration. - B. Organizations employing registration agents or using volunteer registration agents shall deliver a certificate of registration to the secretary of state or county clerk within forty-eight hours of its completion by the person registering to vote or the next business day if the appropriate office is closed for that twenty-four-hour period. - C. The secretary of state may issue rules to ensure the integrity of the registration process, including rules requiring that organizations account for all registration forms used by their registration agents. - D. A person who violates the provisions of this section is guilty of a fourth degree felony." - Section 17.

-Section 18.
 A new section of Chapter 1, Article 4 NMSA 1978 is enacted to read:

-"[NEW MATERIAL] REGISTRATION--LACK OF PHYSICAL ADDRESS.-If a qualified elector resides in an area lacking a specific physical address, the qualified elector shall be allowed to substitute a map indicating where the qualified elector resides underscored naterial = new for a physical address and register to vote.
+"[NEW MATERIAL] REGISTRATION--LACK OF PHYSICAL ADDRESS.-If a qualified elector resides in an area lacking a specific physical address, the qualified elector shall be allowed to substitute a map indicating where the qualified elector resides for a physical address and register to voter.
 The voter shall be assigned to a precinct based on the geographic description of where the voter resides."